owiesnama/LaravelArgon/README.md

 # Laravel Argon
-laravel reay to use project that providing some essential features that any project need
+laravel ready to use project that providing some essential features that any project needs

 ### Features